DestyNova/advent_of_code_2024/11/README.md

 It was still a bit slow (419ms), so I tried adding a `table` declaration (a Picat directive that caches the result of calls to a function, aka dynamic programming) to the `splat` predicate which brought it down to 150ms.
 That is so handy.

+Later, I got rid of the string manipulation for splitting a pebble in two halves, and used `log10` logic instead, but it made basically no difference at all.
+But while I was playing around with that, I realised the Prolog-style `:-` predicates force Picat to accumulate backtracking state.
+But I don't really want this in `splat` -- they were only there so I could require the input to have an even number of digits in the second rule head.
+I replaced that check with one that involves some duplication (I can't use the definition of `L` inside the predicate), and that brought the time down to a cool 93ms.

 ## Timings

 ### Part 1